Daisy, gleaming like silver, safe and proud above the hot struggles of the poor. "The great Gatsby" by F. Scott Fitzgerald |

 Wilson has been restless from grief, convinced that Myrtle's death was not accidental.
 He goes around town inquiring about the yellow Rolls-Royce.
 While Gatsby is relaxing in his pool, Wilson shoots and kills him before killing himself.

 Nick struggles to arrange Gatsby's funeral, finding that while he was well-connected in life, very few people, especially business associates like Wolfsheim, are willing to attend his funeral.
 Daisy is unable to be reached after going off on vacation with Tom.
 In the end, only Nick, a few servants, and Gatsby's father, Mr. Gatz, are present.
 Mr. Gatz proudly tells Nick about his son, who was born James Gatz and worked tirelessly to improve and reinvent himself.
 Jay Gatsby died with but one friend to remember him.
 Nick decides to move back West, breaking things off with Jordan Baker.
+After Tom reveals that he told Wilson that the yellow car was Gatsby's, Nick loses respect for the Buchanans and shakes Tom's hand one last time before going on his own way. |

 Ernest Hemingway